megnergit/Wildfire_Consideration_W1/README.md

 At first, I was puzzled.
 The fast alarm would be a question that one can monetize most easily.
 Why this topic looks almost circumvented?

-My understanding after some research is, that indeed everbody wants to tackle the fast alarm, but it is __technically highly challenging__ or nearly impossible.
+My understanding after some research is that, indeed everbody wants to tackle the fast alarm, but it is __technically highly challenging__, or nearly impossible.
 The following is the line of thought.

-1. __Wavelength :__  The temperature of the flames of the fire on wood is 600-1500 K. The temperature range, if they are blackbody, corresponds to the the emitting radiation peaking at the wavelengths 2--5 um.
-This is __near to thermal infrared__.
-The satellite imaging has been performed in the visible wavelength (lambda < 1um) traditionally, in particular, for the military/intelligence purposes.
-There are plethora of satellites on the sky, but only the minor fraction of them are sensitive in the near-infrared, with even smaller part of them to the thermal infrared.
+1. __Wavelength :__ The temperature of the flames of the fire on wood is 600-1500 K. The temperature range, if they are blackbody, corresponds to the emitting power peaking at the wavelengths 2-5 um.
+This is __near__ to __thermal infrared__.
+The satellite imaging has been traditionally performed in the visible wavelength (< 0.8 um), in particular, for the military- and intelligence-purposes.
+There are plethora of satellites on the sky, but only the minor fraction of them are sensitive in the near-infrared, with even smaller fraction of them to the thermal infrared.
 Infrared equipments/cameras/spectrometers set much higher hurdles in terms of the cryogenics, which is not an issue in the visible instruments.

-2. __Spatial Resolution :__ In order to be effective in using the satellite imagery for the fast alarm, i.e., the satellite imagery must report a fire faster than the people on the ground would do -- the spatial resolution is critical.
+2. __Spatial Resolution :__ In order to be effective in using the satellite imagery for the fast alarm, i.e., the satellite imagery must report a fire faster than the people on the ground would do --- the spatial resolution is critical.
 In order to get a fire detected, the fire must fill, or nearly fill, the whole one pixel of the detector.
 Currently only a few newest satellites have the spatial resolutions of ~10 m scale, with majority of them, 300 m to 1 km.
 If a wildfire is 300 m wide, I suspect a ground-based technique could report it faster.

 3. __Temporal Resolution :__ I suspect this is the most critical issue that makes the fast wildfire alarm-system from space nearly